 About the report

-The Transportation Authority’s draft “Emerging Mobility Evaluation Report” provides the first comprehensive look at the rapidly evolving emerging mobility sector in San Francisco.
+The Transportation Authority’s “Emerging Mobility Evaluation Report” provides the first comprehensive look at the rapidly evolving emerging mobility sector in San Francisco.

 The report outlines the range of services operating in San Francisco, covering everything from ride-hail services to autonomous vehicles and microtransit to scooter sharing.

 In the report, the Transportation Authority evaluates how these services and technologies align with the city’s 10 Guiding Principles related to collaboration, safety, transit, congestion, sustainability, equitable access, accountability, labor, disabled access, and financial impact.

 Companies that have performed pilots with San Francisco public agencies have provided data and experience that has informed development of permit systems for those mobility types.
 The resulting permit systems for bike share, scooter share, and microtransit have guided these mobility types to be more aligned with the Guiding Principles.
 There are opportunities to strengthen and harmonize the various permit programs.
 In addition, the City does not yet have a standardized process to proactively conduct pilots and incorporate innovative service types and new companies into the city’s permitting and planning systems.

 The city does not have adequate data from enough emerging mobility companies to fully evaluate how well emerging mobility services are aligned with our Guiding Principles.
 Other researchers have produced important studies and findings about some emerging mobility services, but more traveler trip data and surveys are needed to characterize SF travel markets and individual traveller choices.

 Many emerging mobility services are available during late-night hours, on weekends, and/or in areas less well covered by public transit.
 This may provide opportunities to increase mobility for people with disabilities and increase access for people underserved by public transit.